 P.S.
 I made the tunic underneath too.
 It’s a long, nightshirt version of my poet blouse, and, friends, there is nothing I’ve ever made that I love more than that damn blouse.
 I CAN’T STOP WITH IT.

 Every time I buy new fabric, I think “Oh!
 I wonder how this would look as a POET BLOUSE??”

 I didn’t have enough of this black, sparkly sweater knit, so I had to go sleeveless.
 No worries, though, because I CAN STILL WEAR IT WITH A POET BLOUSE.

 I’d like to wear it to a party or an art show, but I’ll probably just make love to this table before it ruins my life and call it a day.
 GOODBYE.

 HELLO, I WANTED TO KEEP THIS VERY COMFORTABLE CABLE KNIT SWEATER, SO IN THE SPIRIT OF THIS PROJECT, I EMBELLISHED IT.
 Veronica Sheaffer/J.Crew COLLAB.

 The sweater came free from a friend at a frock swap.
-ALLITERATION UP IN HEEERE.
+Alliteration.

 And somehow I gathered all of these faux fur trimmings over the years and had them squirreled away in a box I discovered recently.
 I roughly matched the cable pattern in the sweater, and did some freeforming along the neckline, shoulder and sleeve.